hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 What it simply means is that the weight of the fabric is between 120 and 135 grams (‘as light as a feather’ I guess) and, because of that, such garments are better suited for warm to hot conditions.
 And indeed I have one t-shirt like that, which I used last summer in Japan.

-And even though it felt a bit strange to wear something woollen when the temperatures are in the upper 30s (and I am talking about Celsius here and not Fahrenheit), it actually was very pleasant.
+And even though it felt a bit strange to wear something woolen when the temperatures are in the upper 30s (and I am talking about Celsius here and not Fahrenheit), it actually was very pleasant.
 Especially when I made it wet, which helped me to stay cool.

 ---